RMiftakhov/EFramework/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/n5wsGcQ3tAc/0.jpg)](https://www.youtube.com/watch?v=n5wsGcQ3tAc)

 ## What is it?
-This app serves as a framework to include some of the best **open-source** Energy Machine Learning tools.
-It aims at democritising the use of AI tools by lifting a need to be a skilled programmer to run open-source ML tools on your data.

-In most cases, I'll include implementation that allows you to enter the example data *(or your own)*, compute it, and save the results in each application.
+Introducing EFramework, an open-source development tool designed to democratize the use of AI in the oil and gas industry.
+Our app serves as a framework to bring together some of the best open-source AI/ML tools in the industry, making them accessible to a wider range of users.
+With EFramework, there is no need to be a skilled programmer to run open-source ML tools on your own data.We provide easy-to-use code that allows you to input example data (or your own) and compute it, saving the results in each application.
+This means you can easily explore and experiment with different AI tools, without needing extensive programming knowledge.
+EFramework is a valuable resource for professionals and researchers in the oil and gas industry, as well as anyone interested in learning more about the potential of AI in this field.

 *The list of intended AI/ML applications:*
 | Geophysics | Petrophysics | Drilling Engineering | Reservoir Engineering | Production Engineering |